The V8 is one of Dyson’s most popular cordless stick vacuums available right now.

-I’ve written in detail about the Dyson V8 Absolute in this review.
-Click that link if you want to find out more about how it performs and features.
+I’ve written a detailed review of the Dyson V8 Absolute here.
+Please click on the link if you want to learn more about its performance and features.

-For the purpose of this comparison, I’ll briefly go through all the improvements that the V8 has over the V6.
+For this comparison, I’ll briefly go through all the improvements that the Dyson V8 has over the V6.

 1. Bigger Motor